-If you require non-emergency transport to hospital, we recommend you use a taxi or Carshare and have a friend travel with you.
+If you require non-emergency transport to hospital, we recommend you use a taxi, Uber or Carshare.
 If you choose to be taken to hospital in a private vehicle, we recommend a friend, in addition to the driver, travel with you.
 Please note, for safety reasons, a student leader or residential staff member cannot transport you or accompany you to a hospital.